-Even at age 3 or 4, your child is very much her own person.
-She has distinct likes and dislikes, and her personality is developing more every day.
-She is getting better at using words to express how she's feeling, which means fewer tantrums.
-Her mood may still change drastically from one moment to the next, but she is more likely to talk about being angry or sad rather than having a meltdown.
+Even at age 3 or 4, your child is very much their own person.
+They have distinct likes and dislikes, and their personality is developing more every day.
+They are getting better at using words to express how they are feeling, which means fewer tantrums.
+Their mood may still change drastically from one moment to the next, but they are more likely to talk about being angry or sad rather than having a meltdown.

 Preschoolers: Ruled by Emotions

-Though your 3-year-old is beginning to understand the emotions he's feeling, he still has very little control over them.
-If he finds something funny, he'll laugh hysterically.
-If something makes him feel sad or angry, he'll burst into tears.
+Though your 3-year-old is beginning to understand the emotions they are feeling, they still have very little control over them.
+If they find something funny, they'll laugh hysterically.
+If something makes them feel sad or angry, they'll burst into tears.

 At this age, your preschooler still hasn't developed much impulse control.
-If he feels something, he's likely to act on it.
-This may mean snatching a toy away from another child if he wants to play with it, or getting upset when he wants a snack after being told he has to wait until dinnertime.
-Delayed gratification means nothing to him -- he wants it, and he wants it now.
+If they feel something, they are likely to act on it.
+This may mean snatching a toy away from another child if they want to play with it, or getting upset when they want a snack after being told they have to wait until dinnertime.
+Delayed gratification means nothing to them -- they want it, and want it now.

 Three- and 4-year-old children may use hitting, biting, or pushing as a way to solve conflicts.
 They simply don't understand the difference between appropriate and inappropriate interactions yet.
 It's your job to teach your child that there are right and wrong ways to express emotions and resolve problems with others.

 Your 4-year-old is also a budding comedian.
-He's starting to develop a sense of humor, and he loves being silly and making people laugh.
-Don't be surprised if you hear him calling his friend a "poo-poo head" and then laughing hysterically; 4-year-olds find potty talk highly entertaining.
+They are starting to develop a sense of humor, and love being silly and making people laugh.
+Don't be surprised if you hear them calling their friend a "poo-poo head" and then laughing hysterically; 4-year-olds find potty talk highly entertaining.

-By age 5, your child has made leaps and bounds in her emotional development.
-She's gotten much better at regulating her emotions, and she talks about her feelings easily.
-She has also gotten better at controlling her impulses.
-She patiently waits her turn, and she often asks first before taking something that isn't hers.
+By age 5, your child has made leaps and bounds in their emotional development.
+They've gotten much better at regulating their emotions, and they talk about their feelings easily.
+They have also gotten better at controlling their impulses.
+They patiently wait their turn, and often ask first before taking something that isn't theirs.

-When something makes your 5-year-old mad, she's much more likely to express her anger using words instead of getting physical or throwing a tantrum.
-The downside to this is that she may begin to use mean words and name-calling when she's angry or upset.
+When something makes your 5-year-old mad, they are much more likely to express their anger using words instead of getting physical or throwing a tantrum.
+The downside to this is that they may begin to use mean words and name-calling when they are angry or upset.

 Around this age, your preschooler may start to get interested in sexuality.
-He may ask questions about where babies come from.
-He is fascinated by his own body, and he may start to touch or play with his genitals.
-He may also be interested in exploring the genitals of others.
+They may ask questions about where babies come from.
+They are fascinated by their own body, and may start to touch or play with their genitals.
+They may also be interested in exploring the genitals of others.
 All of this is totally normal, but it's important to let your 5-year-old know what is and isn't appropriate.

 Preschoolers and Fantasy Play

 Around age 3, children begin to develop a vivid imagination.
-At this age, your preschooler will begin to spend a great deal of time in a fantasy world of her own creation.
-Her dolls and stuffed animals all have names and personalities.
-She may chat with imaginary friends.
+At this age, your preschooler will begin to spend a great deal of time in a fantasy world of their own creation.
+Their dolls and stuffed animals all have names and personalities.
+They may chat with imaginary friends.
 Parents sometimes worry that imaginary friends are a sign of loneliness or isolation, but in fact they're just the opposite.
 Children use this type of fantasy play to learn how to interact with real people.
 It's practice for the "real world."
-At an age when your child has very little control over her own life, her fantasy world is her own creation.
-She's in charge.
+At an age when your child has very little control over their own life, their fantasy world is their own creation.
+They're in charge.

-Around the same time your preschooler begins to talk to an imaginary friend, he may also develop a fear of the monster living under his bed.
+Around the same time your preschooler begins to talk to an imaginary friend, they may also develop a fear of the monster living under their bed.
 These types of fears are common.
-They are also quite serious to him, so don't make a joke out of it.
-The best thing you can do is reassure your child that he's safe and nothing is going to hurt him.
+They are also quite serious to them, so don't make a joke out of it.
+The best thing you can do is reassure your child that they are safe and nothing is going to hurt them.

-As your child gets older, fantasy play will continue to be an important part of his life, but he'll get better at understanding the difference between fantasy and reality.
-His fantasies will get more elaborate and sophisticated, and don't be surprised if they sometimes involve violence.
+As your child gets older, fantasy play will continue to be an important part of their life, but they'll get better at understanding the difference between fantasy and reality. their fantasies will get more elaborate and sophisticated, and don't be surprised if they sometimes involve violence.
 Don't let games of shoot-'em-up bother you; it's totally normal for children to be fascinated with weapons and violence at this age, and it's not a sign that they'll be violent when they're older.

 Your Independent Preschooler

-The older your preschooler gets, the more she'll crave independence.
-It may sound like a contradiction, but the best way to nurture your preschooler's independence and self-confidence is to keep her life fairly structured.
-Give her choices, but don't give her endless choices.
-Let her choose between two outfits to wear, or ask her if she wants a turkey sandwich or macaroni and cheese for lunch.
-When she asks to do something you know isn't a good idea, hold firm.
-Being allowed choices within a structured framework will help to boost her self-confidence while at the same time letting her know she's safe and secure.
+The older your preschooler gets, the more they'll crave independence.
+It may sound like a contradiction, but the best way to nurture your preschooler's independence and self-confidence is to keep their life fairly structured.
+Give them choices, but don't give them endless choices.
+Let them choose between two outfits to wear, or ask them if they want a turkey sandwich or macaroni and cheese for lunch.
+When they ask to do something you know isn't a good idea, hold firm.
+Being allowed choices within a structured framework will help to boost their self-confidence while at the same time letting them know they are safe and secure.